ian-wigley/MonoGame-Games/README.md

 A collection of XNA conversions updated to use MonoGame.

 1. JetPac - Project is now cross platform using OpenGL & the code rewritten to remove any Static class fields.

+2. Nodes of Yesod - Project is now cross platform using OpenGL & the code rewritten to remove any Static class fields.